giovannellilab/Geomosaic/docs/commands/setup.md

         __`NOTE 2: Different lines with the same sample name are allowed`__: sequencing data are often splitted for a single sample.
 In this case, is it quite common to `cat` them all in one file; this is performed for both R1 (read R1) and R2 (read R2).
 Geomosaic allows the same sample name in multiple lines of the provided table, as it will `cat` all the reads R1 in one file R1 and all the reads R2 in one file R2.
 This case is also presented in the example table above (line 2,3 and 3, 4).

         In the `NOTE 2 scenario`, Geomosaic will perform a `group by` of R1 and R2 files based on the `sample` column to then use the `cat` command.
-For instance, by performing a groupy by on the provided example table, the following files are obtained:
+For instance, by performing a group by on the provided example table, the following files are obtained:

         >| r1 | r2 | sample |
         >| ---- | ----| ----|